Takes a while to get....

 to take pictures of the inside of the extractor.

-Instead it was just sticky, old us trying to snap shots and jar honey.
+Instead it was just sticky, old us trying to snap shots and jar

 So you are just going to have to use your imagination.